spokestack/spokestack.io/content/blog/integrating-spokestack-in-ios/index.md

         UIColor.systemRed
     ]

-    /// Apart of the initialization of the tray is to download the nlu and wakeword models.
+    /// Apart of the initialization of the tray is to download the nlu and wake word models.
     /// These are the default Spokestack models, but you can replace with your own

     configuration.nluModelURLs = [